RCRalph/Portfolio/resources/markdown/descriptions/quickpay.md

-The idea behind QuickPay was to create a PayPal clone, but at the end of the day, it became a pretty unique project.
-The user can send to and receive money from other users, as well as create payment requests and send them to other users.
-On top of all that, the user can exchange currencies and set their profile picture.
+Originally conceived as a PayPal alternative, QuickPay evolved into a distinctive project with its own identity.
+Users are empowered to send and receive money from others seamlessly.
+Additionally, they can generate payment requests and conveniently forward them to fellow users.

+What sets QuickPay apart is its currency exchange feature, allowing users to effortlessly convert currencies as needed.
+Furthermore, users can personalize their experience by setting their profile picture, adding a touch of individuality to their transactions.